xoxfaby/Warframe-Guides/_guides/Arbitrations/index.md

 permalink: /Arbitrations/
 ---

+*This guide is currently a simplified beginner-friendly guide for people trying to get into arbitrations

-*This guide was created for and by the [Warframe Arbitrations](http://discord.gg/d2ubNDSv8a) Discord community.*
+*It is created for and by the [Warframe Arbitrations](http://discord.gg/d2ubNDSv8a) Discord community.*

 *You are very welcome to join us, get notified about the current Arbitration, ask questions, discuss strategies, or find a group to run with.*